Soliloquy28/CS910/README.md

-This jupyter notebook is the code of the assignment of CS910 Foundations of Data Analytics.
+The jupyter notebook `cs910_project_code.ipynb' is the code of the assignment of CS910 Foundations of Data Analytics.
+The CSV file `heart_2020.csv' is the dataset.